Wiffzack/Imtoolazy/README.md

-# Snort-Windows-Interacting-Tool
+# Imtoolazy
 A small program that converts the conspicuousness of the Snort log into Windows Firewall Rules.
+Monitor data drops and try to find a solution.
-It is compatible with py2exe.
+Monitors S.M.A.R.T status.It is compatible with py2exe.
 This is necessary because it is a simple alternative to get admin rights , which are required to add Rules to the Windows Firewall.

 Instruction: